naalit/pika/README.md

 - No implicit heap allocation
   - On GPUs, for example, there is no heap
 - Ownership
-  - More or less like Rust, except:
+  - Quantitative Type Theory, so values can be erased (e.g. types, multiplicity 0), move-only (multiplicity 1), or copiable (Rust `Copy`, multiplicity ω)
-  - Function parameters are borrowed by default
+  - We'll also have borrows and mutability more or less like Rust, but hopefully we can avoid any lifetime annotations, those are annoying and confusing
   - The compiler decides to pass by reference or by value based on size, regardless of borrowing
 - No runtime